Fair Trade Campus

 How To Get Started?

-To offer aspiring campuses a greater level of guidance and support, we have partnered with the Canadian Fair Trade Network (CFTN).
-The CFTN is your first point of contact when pursuing Fair Trade Campus Designation.
+To offer aspiring campuses a greater level of guidance and support, we have partnered with the Canadian Fair Trade Network (CFTN) and Association Québécoise du Commerce Équitable (AQCÉ).
+The CFTN or AQCÉ is your first point of contact when pursuing Fair Trade Campus Designation.

 They will provide you with free tools and resources, as well as advice and guidance on next steps.
 They can also put you in touch with other campuses pursuing, or having achieved, Fair Trade Campus status.